syntithenai/hermod/README.md

 This repository provides a framework for building voice based applications.

-It can be used to build standalone alexa like devices that do not need the Internet.
+It was created to simplify integrating custom speech services into a website.

-It can also be used to build web services that use a suite of machine learning technologies to integrate speech recognition into web pages.
+It can also be used to build standalone alexa like devices that do not need the Internet.

 > **This repository has recently been ported from nodejs to python.**